seb3773/compton-tde/README.md

 ## Cleanup

-To clean up all build artifacts (recommended before committing to git):
+To clean up all build artifacts

 ```bash
 make clean